microBial suRvival and vIability in saliNe Environments on marS (BRINES)

 Research Project: Microbial Survival and Viability in Saline Environments on Mars (BRINES)

-It is still an open question whether microbial life is or has been present on Mars - even 45 years after the performance of the first life detection experiments by the Viking landers on the Red Planet.
-A better understanding of the planet’s potential habitable environments is needed, to search for life on Mars in the right locations and with the most appropriate analytical tools.
-In its early history, Mars had a warmer and wetter climate than today, however, the loss of its magnetic field and the concomitant depletion of its atmosphere resulted in the formation of a cold and dry desert planet.
-Life as we know it requires liquid water and, therefore, the investigation of the Martian habitability is connected to the search for environments containing liquid water.
-One of those potentially habitable niches are cold salt solutions (cryobrines) that can form on Mars via deliquescence, which is the process when a hygroscopic salt absorbs water from the atmosphere and dissolves within that water.
-There is strong evidence for the occurrence of deliquescence and the (at least temporarily) existence of brines on Mars and in its subsurface.
-The salts in these brines lower the freezing point of water significantly and, thus, expand the temperature range for the stability of liquid water on Mars substantially.
-However, not much is known about the microbial habitability of these brines.
+The question of whether microbial life currently exists or has ever existed on Mars remains unresolved, even 45 years after the initial life detection experiments conducted by the Viking landers on the Red Planet.
+A comprehensive understanding of Mars' potential habitable environments is imperative to pinpoint appropriate locations for the search for Martian life and to employ the most suitable analytical tools.
+In its early history, Mars experienced a warmer and wetter climate.
+However, the loss of its magnetic field and subsequent depletion of its atmosphere transformed the planet into a cold and arid desert.
+Life, as we comprehend it, necessitates liquid water, linking the investigation of Martian habitability directly with the search for environments harboring liquid water.
+One of these potentially habitable niches includes cold salt solutions, known as cryobrines, which can form on Mars through deliquescence.
+Deliquescence occurs when hygroscopic salts absorb water from the atmosphere and dissolve within it.
+There is compelling evidence indicating the occurrence of deliquescence and the temporary existence of brines on Mars and within its subsurface.
+These brines, due to the salts they contain, significantly lower the freezing point of water, broadening the temperature range where liquid water can remain stable on Mars.
+Despite this, our knowledge regarding the microbial habitability of these brines is limited.

-The objective of this project is to investigate the salt tolerances of various halophilic and halotolerant microorganisms of all three domains of life (bacteria, archaea, and eukaryotes) in brines of several salts occurring on Mars (chlorides, chlorates, perchlorates, sulfates, and nitrates) in dependence of temperature.
-The metabolic and morphologic stress responses that occur during microbial growth under salt stress conditions will be investigated via microscopic analyses, metabolomics, proteomics, and other appropriate analytical tools.
-Additionally, the most halophilic organisms will be exposed to a Mars-like environment (strong UV radiation, low pressures, CO2 atmosphere, drastic changes in temperature and relative humidity) in a Mars simulation chamber.
-The goal of these experiments is to investigate whether microbial growth under Mars-like environmental conditions in briny solutions is possible or not.
-This research study will not only enhance our knowledge about the habitability of Mars, but will also provide new insights in the research areas of environmental microbiology, extremophilic organisms, proteomics, metabolomics, and biotechnology.
+This project aims to explore the salt tolerances of diverse halophilic and halotolerant microorganisms representing all three domains of life (bacteria, archaea, and eukaryotes) in brines comprising various salts found on Mars, including chlorides, chlorates, perchlorates, sulfates, and nitrates.
+The study will investigate the metabolic and morphological stress responses that arise in microorganisms during growth under salt stress conditions, employing microscopic analyses, proteomics, and other pertinent analytical methods.
+Furthermore, the most halophilic organisms will undergo exposure to a Mars-like environment, including strong UV radiation, low pressures, a CO2 atmosphere, and drastic temperature and humidity fluctuations, within a Mars simulation chamber.
+These experiments aim to determine the feasibility of microbial surivival in briny solutions under Mars-like environmental conditions.
+This research endeavor will not only augment our comprehension of Mars' habitability but also yield novel insights into environmental microbiology, extremophilic organisms, proteomics, and biotechnology.

 Funding agency: Deutsche Forschungsgesellschaft DFG (Eigene Stelle, #455070607)